imixs/imixs-cloud/doc/SETUP.md

 	$ sudo apt-get update && apt-get install -y --allow-change-held-packages kubelet=1.22.x-00 kubectl=1.22.x-00

 Where you again need to replace the correct version.

+## Upgrade containerd

+For  containerd we mark the package in our setup script to hold the version even during a general `apt upgrade`.
+To upgrade to the latest version manually run:

+	apt-mark unhold containerd && \
+	apt-get update && apt-get install -y containerd && \
+	apt-mark hold containerd

+If the worker node does not start again this can be a problem with the containerd configuration.
+To setup the default config run:

+	# Configure containerd
+	cd /etc/containerd
+	sudo containerd config default | sudo tee /etc/containerd/config.toml
+	# Restart containerd
+	sudo systemctl restart containerd

 # Maintenance